-Nike host live one to one ‘real time’ discussions with their fans, answering any queries, questions or concerns they may have.
+Nike hosts live one-to-one ‘real-time’ discussions with their fans, answering any queries, questions or concerns they may have.
 Not only does this provide a fantastic alternative to other methods of providing customer service but it shows off a very personal side to the brand – there are actually people, like you and me, working there!

 The brand instantly becomes interactive and personable, great for building a caring and responsible reputation amongst fans.
 Engaging with fans and sharing your knowledge is a great way to demonstrate how knowledgeable you are about your industry.
 Think about how you can show your fans you are the experts in your field.

-They discuss events that fans of the page may be interested in, such as races and fitness events.
-Understand the needs and interest of their target audience, is crucial is demonstrating just how valuable you regard your target market.
+Nike discusses events that fans of the page may be interested in, such as races and fitness events.
+Understanding the needs and interest of its target audience demonstrates just how valuable the brand regards them.
 It also shows how you don’t need to be self-promotional in your content; Nike is adding genuine value to its fans – exactly why they ‘liked’ the brand in the first place.

-They comment on current affairs that are linked to the brand.
+Its pages also comment on current affairs that are linked to the brand.
 This is a great way to encourage relevant discussion on your page and sharing of your content.
-Being aware of what is going on in the world and, in particular, in your area of interest shows that Nike are adaptive and reactive to their environment.
+Being aware of what is going on in the world and, in particular, in your area of interest shows that Nike is adaptive and reactive to its environment.
 This is another great way to add value to your network and hopefully generate shares, discussions and, ultimately, influence and engagement.
 Yes, it’s that buzzword again.

 What can we learn?